MSc/Postgraduate Diploma/Postgraduate Certificate Environmental Health (Distance Learning)

-Environmental health professionals have a key role to play in developing strategies to protect the environment and human health from the effects of unsustainable levels of global economic development.
+Environmental health professionals play a key role in developing strategies to protect the environment and human health from the effects of unsustainable levels of global economic development.

 Professional recognition and career enhancement